datahubio/datahub-cloud-template-dataset/README.md

 ### Data Table

-Let's start by adding a table of your data like the one below:
+Let's continue by adding a table of your data like the one below:

 <FlatUiTable url="https://storage.openspending.org/alberta-budget/__os_imported__alberta_total.csv" />